Winter talks by the fireside

 9. January: The King’s Bible. the Bute Collection houses a beautiful, embroidered bible once belonging to Charles I. An opportunity to see this rare object and delve into the story of its making and its provenance.
 A real treat.

-6. February: Explore the world of weaving, dying and designing tapestries.
+6. February: Explore the world of weaving and designing tapestries.
 Mount Stuart houses some remarkable tapestries and in this session you will learn about the craft behind these amazing artefacts.

 5. March.
 Treasures from the Bute Collection.
 Discover the oldest, the newest, the biggest, the smallest, the most famous, the least known and the most recent acquisitions preserved in this interactive session.